Aadharsh-Geethagovindan/breakpoint-site/public/lore/section4.md

 #### **Theoretical Division**

 Tasked with maintaining the IWO’s intellectual and historical core, the Theoretical Division preserves magical knowledge, advances arcane theory, and advises other divisions on metaphysical risk.
-Its researchers focus on leyline modeling, rift-source analysis, and energy interaction mapping.
+Its researchers focus on leyline modeling, rift-source analysis, and rift node mapping.

 * **Subfield**: Archive & Relic Protection
    Protects and studies ancient artifacts, pre-Breakpoint ruins, and dangerous magical texts or constructs.
 Many Veilkeepers are recruited from this subfield.